 We will keep this page updated with existing opportunities for internal funding through the Center, as well as opportunities for funding for external collaborations.
+For external funding opportunities see Off Campus Opportunities.
 For further information on any of these opportunities please contact firstname.lastname@example.org.

-We welcome proposals for research expenses and student funding support at the graduate or undergraduate level.
+We welcome proposals for research expenses and/or student funding support at the graduate or undergraduate level.

 Deadline: This funding opportunity has now passed.
 Check back in 2024 for our next proposal call.